thedevelopnik/generator-sudexpress/README.md

 * JSHint for linting
 * Browser-sync for local development

-On the client-side, it includes Bootstrap and jQuery.
+On the client-side, it includes generic Bootstrap and jQuery.

 ## Quick Start